 Come celebrate the Marbled Godwit and explore the lush Redwood Coast.
-Observe many bird species and wildlife through our selection of field trips, lectures, workshops, and boat excursions led by experienced local guides during our annual week-long festival each April.
+Observe many bird species and other wildlife through our selection of field trips, lectures, and workshops led by experienced local guides during our annual festival each April.
 Tour the expansive mudflats, the wild river valleys and the rocky ocean coast of this sector of the Klamath bioregion in northwest California.

-Please enter your email address below to sign up for the Godwit Days newsletter:
+Please enter your email address below to receive updates for the Godwit Days festival:

 Friday, April 14, 2023, Keynote Lecturers Tiana Williams-Claussen & Chris West

 “California Condor Recovery in Northern California: Prey-go-neesh Flies Free”